ramyardaneshgar/THM-Writeup-Logging/README.md

-# THM-Writeup-Logging
+# Logging
-Writeup for TryHackMe "Logs" Lab - Log Monitoring using rsyslog, logrotate, and commands such as grep, awk, and sed.
+Log Monitoring using rsyslog, logrotate, and commands such as grep, awk, and sed.

 Developed by Ramyar Daneshgar